JoseBenavidesB/rest-api-web-socket/README.md

-# An API REST with Node.js + Chat using Socket.io
+# An API REST with Node.js that's include a Chat using Socket.io
 A REST-API about a Coffee store, with user, products, categories models.
-You can login using Google Signin You can upload images about a User or product.
+You can login using Google Signin.
+You can upload images about a User or product.
+And you can use a global room to chat, or private room to chat with a specific user.

 ## Used technologies:
 -Node.js